SurekaP1/Telecom_Customer_Churn_Analysis/README.md

 - Data cleaning and preparation using Power Query
 - Creation of calculated columns and DAX measures
 - Designing interactive dashboards to visualize key insights
+- Compiling a professional report to present insights and recommendations
-- Translating analysis into actionable business recommendations
+- Translating analysis into actionable business strategies